wp-plugins/santas-christmas-countdown/readme.txt

 == Description ==

 The Christmas Countdown Widget displays a cute Santa Claus countdown to Christmas in your sidebar.
-The countdown automatically updates each year and starts the countdown over again on Christmas.The Christmas countdown will appear in your sidebar on a white background.
+The countdown automatically updates each year and starts the countdown over again on Christmas.
+The Christmas countdown will appear in your sidebar on a transparent background.

 == Installation ==